Friedrichs Learning: Weak Solutions of Partial Differential Equations via Deep Learning: Friedrichs Minimax Formulation for Weak Solutions

 \subsection{An Abstract Framework of Friedrichs' System}

-Firstly, we recall some basic results on Friedrichs' system for later uses \cite{DPG2013, ern2007}.
-We assume $L$ is a real Hilbert space associated with the inner product $(\cdot,\cdot)_L$ and the induced norm $\|\cdot\|_{L}$.
-The dual space of $L$, denoted by $L'$, can be identified naturally with $L$ by the Riesz representation theorem.
+First of all, we recall some basic results on Friedrichs' system developed in \cite{Bui-Thanh2013, Ern2007} for later use in order to be self-contained.
+Let $L$ be a real Hilbert space, and dual space of $L$, denoted by $L'$, can be identified naturally with $L$ by the Riesz representation theorem.
 For a dense subspace ${\mathcal D}$ of $L$, we consider two linear operators $T:{\mathcal D}\to L$ and $\tilde{T}: {\mathcal D}\to L$ satisfying the following properties: for any ${u}, {v}\in {\mathcal D}$, there exists a positive constant $C$ such that

+{It is worth noting that the two operators $T$ and $\tilde{T}$ are given simultaneously.
+Due to the property \eqref{p1}, we often call $\tilde{T}$ as the formal adjoint of $T$ and vice versa.
+Since the operators $T$ and $\tilde{T}$ play the same roles, we will focus on the forthcoming discussion for $T$, which can be applied to $\tilde{T}$ in a straightforward way.} As shown in \cite[Sect.
+5.5]{Aubin2000}, write $W_0$ as the completion of ${\mathcal D}$ with respect to the scalar product {$(\cdot,\cdot)_T=(\cdot,\cdot)_L+(T\cdot,T\cdot)_L$}.
+Then, we have by \eqref{p1} that